aeternity/aeternity/docs/configuration.md

 listening can be set using the `websocket` > `channel` > `listen_address` parameter.
 Note that this address has a default value of `127.0.0.1` and thus the WebSocket endpoint is not exposed.

-#### Channels' Noise setup

-Channels have two participants' roles - an `initiator` and a `responder`.
-Those roles are prenegotiated off-chain before opening the channel on-chain.
-Once set for a channel - those roles can not change.
-Main difference between roles is that the `initiator`'s node connects to the `responder`'s node via an upgraded TCP connection.
-In order for this to be possible, they must have a network visibility.
-It is the `responder`'s responsibilty to provide a free port and a host name to the `initator` so one can use those to connect.
-The `responder`'s network setup is outside of the scope of `epoch`.

 ### Beneficiary account